Agapanthus Hum and Major Bark, by Jennifer Plecas

 The class hamster gets loose and it's up to Peter, Amy, and Archie to find him and lure him back into his cage.

-Letters and Sounds (Get Set for Kindergarten series), by Rosemary Wells
+How many?
+How much?
+(Get Set for Kindergarten series), by Rosemary Wells

 Ring!
 Yo?, by Chris Raschka